maximilianoalves/rest-assured-test-inside-project/README.md

   - should be deleted with success
     - check 204 status code
     - check doesn't have body
-  - should be return error when try delete a tutorials with nonexistance id.
+  - should be return error when try to delete a tutorials with nonexistance id.
     - check 500 status code
     - schema error schema